Randy Pedersen: Bowling career

-Pedersen is also known for having suffered from two of the worst breaks in PBA Tour history.
+He is also known for having suffered from two of the worst breaks in PBA Tour history.
 Both came in major tournaments, and both times he lost by one pin.
-He lost the 1995 Bayer-Brunswick Touring Players Championship to veteran Ernie Schlegel by a 237–236 score.
-Needing a strike on the first ball of the tenth frame to have a chance to win, Pedersen left a solid 8-pin standing on what appeared to be a perfect 1-3 pocket shot.
+He lost the 1995 Bayer-Brunswick Touring Players Championship to veteran Ernie Schlegel by a scoreline of 236–237.
+Needing a strike on the first ball of the tenth frame to have a chance to win, Pedersen left what's known as a "stone 8-pin" standing on what appeared to be a perfect 1-3 pocket shot.
 That match is also remembered for Schlegel's reaction to the shot.
 In a thrill-of-victory/agony-of-defeat moment, Schlegel ran around in front of the crowd with his fists raised yelling, "I don't believe it!
-One for the old people!", while Pedersen fell down onto the approach and covered his face in disappointment.
-Pedersen was also knocked out of the 2005 Dexter Tournament of Champions after he left the 7-pin on his tenth frame fill shot to close out the semifinal against Norm Duke, losing 256–255.
+Yeah, yeah, yeah!
+For the old people!", while Pedersen fell down onto the approach and covered his face in disappointment.
+Pedersen was also knocked out of the 2005 Dexter Tournament of Champions after he left the 7-pin on his tenth frame fill shot to close out the semifinal against Norm Duke, losing 255–256.

 Among his 34 career top-five finishes, Pedersen made it to the final match 17 times, compiling an impressive 13–4 record in those matches.

 Pedersen was ranked #35 on the PBA's 2008 list of "50 Greatest Players of the last 50 years."
 He was elected to the PBA Hall of Fame in October 2010, and was inducted with the 2011 class on January 22, 2011.

-Pedersen joined the PBA50 Tour (formerly PBA Senior Tour) in 2013, and on May 16 of that year he won the very first tournament he entered: the PBA50 Dayton Classic.
+He joined the PBA50 Tour (formerly PBA Senior Tour) in 2013, and on May 16 of that year he won the very first tournament he entered: the PBA50 Dayton Classic.

 In November 2024, Pedersen was elected to the United States Bowling Congress (USBC) Hall of Fame.
 He was officially inducted with the 2025 class in a ceremony at the USBC convention on May 7.

+The PBA debuted the Randy Pedersen 43 (43 feet in length) oil pattern at the 2026 USA versus The World event.